Coderunner Overview

 |---|---|

 | 1.
-Definition | Register a named function or job |
+Definition | Create a named coderunner (workload type + runtime) — no App required |

 | 2.
-Upload | ZIP upload creates a version (poll until completed) |
+Upload | ZIP upload creates a version (poll until build completes) |

 | 3.
-Deploy | Bind a version to CPU/memory/schedule config |
+Deploy | Bind a version to CPU/memory/replicas/schedule/env |

 | 4.
-Run | Invoke via externalEndpoint or one-time execution API |
+Run | Invoke via API or open the service endpoint |

 Auth to Coderunner